nikolaussucher/microbiology-text/docs/adaptive_immunity.md

 # The Adaptive Immune System And Immunization

 The adaptive immune system, also referred as the acquired immune system, is a subsystem of the immune system that is composed of specialized, systemic cells and processes that eliminate pathogens or prevent their growth.
 The acquired immune system is one of the two main immunity strategies found in vertebrates (the other being the innate immune system).
 ￼
-Google Ngram of "acquired immunity " vs. "adaptive immunity".
-The peak for "adaptive" in the 1960s reflects its introduction to immunology by Robert A. Good and use by colleagues; the explosive increase in the 1990s was correlated with the use of the phrase "innate immunity".
 Like the innate system, the adaptive immune system includes both humoral immunity components and cell-mediated immunity components and destroys invading pathogens.
 Unlike the innate immune system, which is pre-programmed to react to common broad categories of pathogen, the adaptive immune system is highly specific to each particular pathogen the body has encountered.

 Adaptive immunity creates immunological memory after an initial response to a specific pathogen, and leads to an enhanced response to future encounters with that pathogen.
 Antibodies are a critical part of the adaptive immune system.
 Adaptive immunity can provide long-lasting protection, sometimes for the person's entire lifetime.
 For example, someone who recovers from measles is now protected against measles for their lifetime; in other cases it does not provide lifetime protection, as with chickenpox.
 This process of adaptive immunity is the basis of vaccination.